Servo97/Servo97.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, welcome to my half quirky - half stereotypical academic website!
-Here are 2 truths and 1 lie (in no particular order) about me:
+I'm pursuing a PhD in Robotics co-advised by Prof. Oliver Kroemer and Prof. Zeynep Temel.
+Prior to that, I was an MS in Robotics student at CMU and developed an array of 64 soft delta robots in an 8x8 grid to push the limits of dexterous manipulation with non-anthropomorphic soft robots.
+As a PhD student, now I'm trying to develop a framework that can assimilate techiques from Policy Gradients, Causal Discovery, and Cooperative Game Theory for sample efficient representation and robot learning.

-1. I love researching the use of soft robots for manipulation and human-robot interaction
+Fundamentally, I want to help democratize robotics.
+My hardware is an attempt to do 2 things:
-2. I absolutely detest snow
+1. Demonstrate how soft robots enable a wide range of manipulation tasks while drastically reducing costs of manufacturing and maintenance.
-3. I love cooking food and road trips to places of natural beauty
+2. Create problems hard enough that throwing large models at them is impractical.
+This drives a need for sample-efficient robot learning algorithms that are well structured and interpretable.

-Before joining CMU I used to work in HyperWorks Imaging, a small startup in Bangalore, where I worked on making conditional GANs useful to material scientists and people from ad agencies.
+Prior to joining CMU I used to work in HyperWorks Imaging, a small startup in Bangalore, where I worked on making conditional GANs useful to material scientists developing Carbon-based efficient batteries.

-Currently I'm interested in assistive healthcare robotics and applying causal learning to soft robots for manipulation.
+Please feel free to connect with me if you're interested in either causal discovery, multi-agent RL, or soft robots for manipulation!